- Common Name

 USFWS: Not listed

-- Approximately 70% of their day is spent feeding, and lorikeets will travel more than 48 km (30 mi.) a day to find food.
-Some lorikeets can feed on as many as 650 flowers each day.
+Approximately 70% of their day is spent foraging, and they will travel more than 30 miles a day to find food.
+Some individuals may feed on as many as 650 flowers each day.

 Ecology and Conservation

 There are over 50 species of Lories and Lorikeets.
 Lories tend to be larger and have a short tail, while Lorikeets have a long tail.
 In Australasia, all species are referred to commonly as “Lorikeets”.